yobleck/OIC/README.md

         - plugin for sublime text 4

         - xonsh script that can be used with any editor (requires curl)

+        - bash script (converted from xonsh by an LLM)

         - TODO micro plugin